tbknl/specified/README.md

 #### either

 The function `either(spec1, spec2, ...)` combines multiple specs to create a new spec.
 Verification of this new spec will succeed if either one or more of the specs in the combination succeeds.
 The specs in the combination are evaluated in the order they are passed to the `either` function.

+#### transform

+The function `transform(sourceSpec, transformFunc)` creates a new spec that applies the supplied transformation function to the output value of the source spec upon evaluation.
+A failure on the evaluation of the contained source spec will result in a failure on the transormed spec.
+The transformation function may also fail itself.

+The transformation function should have a single parameter that has a type that is compatible with the output value type of the source spec.
+In case of a failure, the transformation function should produce a result in the form of `{ err: ValidationFailure }` and in case of a successfull transformation `{ err: null, value: transformedValue }`.
+Note that the type of the transformed value may be different from the output value type of the source spec.

 ### Type